IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 <img class="responsive-img" src="../images/layout_codegen_responsive.gif" />

 > [!Note]
-> Conversion to fluid design can not guarantee pixel perfect outcome or HTML and CSS as a developer would write it.
+> Conversion to fluid design can not guarantee pixel perfect outcome or HTML and CSS as a developer will write it.
 For some designs the components or generated groups(rows/columns) may appear displaced.
 The users should do a review of the generated code and apply changes if needed.

 > [!Note]
 > If the designer wants to ensure some components to be part of of one group(row or column), he should put them in a group in Sketch.
 Groups in Sketch will be respected.